Decomposing tensors via rank-one approximations: Parametric description of the two-orthogonal variety

 \begin{Corollary} If the difference $W_{2^{d-1}} \setminus W_{2^{d-1}-1} \subset (\R^2)^{\otimes d}$ is nonempty, then it consists of basis-aligned tensors (up to closure), so $\dim\left( \overline{W_{2^{d-1}} \setminus W_{2^{d-1}-1}} \right) = 2^{d-1} + d$. \end{Corollary}

 \begin{proof} The first part of the statement follows from \Cref{prop:covering_maximal}.
 The second part follows from \Cref{thm:dimension_lower_bound} and \Cref{prop:expected-dim}. \end{proof}

 \begin{Corollary} The variety $\overline{W_{2^{d-1}} \setminus W_{2^{d-1}-1}} \subset (\R^2)^{\otimes d}$ is irreducible. \end{Corollary} \begin{proof} The statement is vacuously true if $W_{2^{d-1}} \setminus W_{2^{d-1}-1} = \varnothing$.
 Otherwise, \Cref{cor:maximal_binary} implies that $\overline{W_{2^{d-1}} \setminus W_{2^{d-1}-1}}$ consists of basis-aligned tensors.
 In particular, a two-orthogonal decomposition with $2^{d-1}$ summands comes from a Latin hypercube.
-Two Latin hypercubes are called isotopic if one can be obtained from the other by permuting its mode 1 fibers (e.g. rows, columns, etc.) and symbols.
-Two-orthogonal decompositions coming from two isotopic Latin squares lie in the same irreducible component since permuting symbols can be seen as acting with an element of $\SO(n)$.
+Two Latin cubes are isotopic if one can be obtained from the other by permuting its rows, columns, and symbols.
+Similarly, two Latin hypercubes are called isotopic if one can be obtained from the other by permuting its mode-$k$ fibers (e.g. rows, columns, tubes, etc.) and symbols.
+Two-orthogonal decompositions coming from two isotopic Latin squares lie in the same irreducible component since permuting mode-$k$ fibers and symbols can be seen as acting with an element of $\SO(n)$.
 The number of isotopy classes of a Latin $d$-cube on $n=2$ symbols is 1, by induction.
 The case $d=2$ (i.e. a Latin square) is well known.
 A 3-cube can be thought of as a 2-cube on symbols $(1,2)$ and $(2,1)$.
 The same reasoning extends to higher-dimensional cubes. \end{proof}

 The following two results provide more evidence for \Cref{conj:maximal_dimension_binary}.

 \begin{Proposition} Fix a tuple of graphs $(\sG_1, \dots, \sG_d)$ on vertex set $[r]$.
 Assume that it is a valid graphical description for $W \subset (\R^2)^{\otimes d}$.
 Let $\sG_d$ be a disjoint union of $c_d$ complete bipartite graphs.
 Then $c_d + r \leq 2^{d-1} + 1$, with equality only if $r=2^{d-1}$. \end{Proposition}